sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

 ---
 marp: true
+paginate: true
 ---

 # Project 1 Tutorial Slides
-Joshua Sparks, Northern Ketucky University
+Joshua Sparks, Northern Kentucky University

 Prepared for: Prof. Samuel Cho, ASE 230, Fall 2025

 ---

-### Overview:
+## Overview:

 The goal of this project was to create a Jira-like ticketing system that accomplishes the following tasks:
 - Implement at least 8 rest APIs with at least 2 bearer tokens